If you’re wondering about the advantages of a written contract and the benefits of contract law than this blog is for you…

 Because people believe it is unlikely that misunderstanding will arise, they spend little time addressing them in the process of drafting a carefully worded contract.

-Also, many businesspeople and entrepreneurs tend to overestimate the strength of their memory.
+Also, entrepreneurs tend to overestimate the strength of their memory.

 Many businesspersons find themselves relying on a handshakes or oral deals instead of having a written contract that clearly sets forth the parties’ rights and obligations.